okmatija/Puck/plan.md

 # Gameplay

 [x] Kinematic obstructions in the play area
-[ ] Maybe there should be an option to play as a the "level/game master" who gets to control the level e.g., how fast things spin etc. Create fun situations where someone can play favourites
+[ ] Get 3 boosts which gradually replenish, its useful to reach for ball when its going really fast [ ] Make the paddle out of edge elements so you have finer control over the shape [ ] Maybe there should be an option to play as a the "level/game master" who gets to control the level e.g., how fast things spin etc. Create fun situations where someone can play favourites
 [ ] Should be able to launch a ball from your paddle, to make it easier to create the fun situations where you can hit a ball with another ball
 [ ] Slow time powerup to temporarily slow down time